 Washington State's Mental Health Integration Program (MHIP)

-The Mental Health Integration Program (MHIP), supported and administered by the Community Health Plan of Washington in partnership with Public Health -Seattle and King County, integrates mental health screening and treatment in a Collaborative Care model, including psychiatric case review and consultation.
-MHIP Collaborative Care teams in Washington State safety-net primary care settings serve diverse Medicaid and uninsured populations.
+The Mental Health Integration Program (MHIP), supported and administered by the Community Health Plan of Washington in partnership with Public Health -Seattle and King County, integrates mental health screening and treatment in a collaborative care model (CoCM), including psychiatric case review and consultation.
+MHIP collaborative care teams in Washington State safety-net primary care settings serve diverse Medicaid and uninsured populations.
 Since MHIP's inception in 2007, over 50,000 individuals have received integrated mental health services.
-In 2007 it began as a state-funded, two-county pilot for high risk uninsured adults in King and Snohomish counties but MHIP expanded statewide in early 2009 to include over 130 primary care clinics.
+In 2007 it began as a state-funded, two-county pilot for high risk uninsured adults in King and Pierce counties, but MHIP expanded statewide in early 2009 to include over 130 primary care clinics.

 Washington State Legislature, Community Health Plan of Washington (CHPW), and Public Health - Seattle & King County